Essential vegan pantry staples to stock even if you are not vegan / plant-based.

 Most Vegan processed foods are expensive, though they can be

 handy for convenient meals from time to time.

 Organic ,or locally produced kimchi, raw honey, organic three-ingredient tomato ketchup – can be healthier option , but are often very pricey.

 You can still buy whole organic produce by buying the items in bulk and in season.
 Purchase food items from local good-value zero-waste shops or from local community setups in your area.

 Lastly, learn to cook simple meals from scratch.
 Making your meals is healthy and can save you a lot of money .

 Find some great vegan cookbooks online ,simple recipes from blog sites or YouTube and try them.

 “Nothing will benefit human health and increase the chances for survival of life on Earth as much as the evolution to a vegetarian diet.” – Albert Einstein.

-Having these ten pantry staples for a plant-based kitchen is a great way to boost your health and live a more ethical and environmentally friendly life.
+Having these ten pantry staples for a plant-based kitchen can boost your health and live a more ethical and environmentally friendly life.